olgavasileva/north_project/README.md

-## do i need to include the dependencies I used for the ipynb
-# do i need diff dependencies per endpoint?"
 Challenge 1: Data Scientist

 ===Goal: Analyze mental health data from the IoT dataset and deploy insights via the serverless app.